16 Fantastic Family Things to Do in Portage MI

 Portage’s outdoor ice rink, Millennium Park, features skate rental, skate sharpening, snack concessions, restrooms, warming house, and lockers.

-This rink is typically open from early December through early March and offers themed events including skating with Santa and a New Year’s Eve skate.
+This rink is typically open from early December through early March and has hosted themed events including skating with Santa and a New Year’s Eve skate.

 Portage Ice Rink